anonymousVicky/Selenium_Maven_TestNG_Allure/README.md

-# Selenium_Maven_TestNG_Allure

 Selenium_Maven_TestNG_Allure
 =======================

-A maven template for Selenium that has the latest dependencies so that you can just check out and start writing tests in five easy steps.
+A maven template for Selenium that has the latest dependencies for allure reports so that you can just check out and start writing tests in six easy steps.

 1. Open a terminal window/command prompt